PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Background

-\textbf{Example.} For the relation “if it rains ($X$), Bob carries an umbrella ($Y$),” agent $A$ holds a conditional opinion $\omega^A_{Y\mid X} = (b,d,u)$.
-Given an opinion on rain, deductive inference yields an opinion about umbrella use; conversely, abduction infers the likelihood of rain from umbrella observations. \end{definition}
+\textbf{Example.} For the relation “if it rains ($X$), then Bob carries an umbrella ($Y$)”, agent $A$ holds a conditional opinion $\omega^A_{Y\mid X} = (b,d,u)$.
+Given an opinion on \(X\), deductive inference yields an opinion about \(Y\); conversely, abduction infers the likelihood \(X\) from \(Y\) observations. \end{definition} A summary of all operators used in this work and their symbols appears in the \suppp.